History of the Division

 Over the years the Division has been home to many distinguished physicians:

 Over her career Dr. Baker-Genaw has served in a number of leadership positions in medical education including Clerkship Director, Associate Program Director, and Program Director for the Internal Medicine Residency.
 She previously chaired the Henry Ford Hospital Graduate Medical Education Committee and has served two terms on the Henry Ford Medical Group Board of Governors.
-Her educational activities outside of the Henry Ford Health System include work with the American Board of Internal Medicine, the Association of Program Directors in Internal Medicine, and as a standing member of the Wayne State University School of Medicine’s Admissions Committee for more than eight years.
+Her educational activities outside of the Henry Ford Health System include work with the American Board of Internal Medicine, the Association of Program Directors in Internal Medicine, and as a standing member of the Wayne State University School of Medicine’s Admissions Committee for many years.

 Boy Frame, M.D., came to Henry Ford Hospital in 1954 and created the Bone & Mineral Clinic within the Fifth Medical Division, assembling a group of investigators in bone and mineral research.
 This team over the years included Drs.
 Michael Parfitt, Michael Kleerekoper, Henry Bone, and D. Sudhaker Rao, all national experts in the field.
 In 1972 Dr. Frame led the Clinical Bone and Mineral Symposia which was the forerunner of the American Society of Bone and Mineral Research.
 He was appointed to NASA’s Life Sciences Committee, studying hypogravitational osteoporosis which he considered a limiting health factor in prolonged space flight.
 Dr. Frame was a renowned international expert in osteoporosis research and continued to work with NASA on bone research to prepare for placing astronauts on the International Space Station.
 Dr. Frame served as Chief of the Department of Medicine at Henry Ford Hospital from 1985-1986.